How to Provide Effective Interview Feedback to Candidates [ + Examples]

 1. An Answer

-Straight at the bat, you need to be clear about the answer if it is a “hire” or a “no hire.”
+Straight off the bat, you need to be clear about the answer if it is a “hire” or a “no hire.”

 The answer should be on the first line of your feedback.

-This part will answer why you hired or why you didn’t consider a person for the open position.
+This part of the interview feedback answer why you hired or why you didn’t consider a person for the open position.
 This is written right after the “hire” or “no hire” part.

 Example: “Hire - [name of candidate] expressed excellent communication skills.
 He was able to showcase the skills needed for this job opening.
 He demonstrated outstanding data analysis and research skills.
 He is very knowledgeable about this position and this industry.”